zfbx/zdiscord/docs/commands.md

 3. Change what is in the quotes `" "` to the permission you want to access the command. ie. `role: "admin",`
 4. save and restart the resource or server.

-To remove permissions from a command all together where anyone can use them delete both the `default_permission:` and `role:` lines from the command

 *Please note that permissions are synced across whole base commands so if you wanted `/money inspect` to be mod+ and `/money add` to be admin+ you'd need to separate them into separate commands to achieve that.*

 ### Add commands